Spatialyze: A Geospatial Video Analytics System with Spatial-Aware Optimizations: Video Processing Optimization

-\paragraph{Camera Coordinate System to World Coordinate System} For this conversion, we set up $R$, a $3 \times 3$ matrix, representing the 3D rotation of the camera that is derived from the camera's rotation quaternion.
-And $t$ is a 3D vector that represents the camera's translation.
-Then, $[R | t]$ is a $3 \times 4$ extrinsic matrix for converting 3D points from camera coordinate system $(x_c, y_c, z_c)$ to 3D points $(x, y, z)$ in world coordinate system~\cite{zhang:camera}:
+{\em Camera to World Coordinate System.} For this conversion, we set up $R$, a $3 \times 3$ matrix, representing the 3D rotation of the camera that is derived from the camera's rotation quaternion.
+And, $t$ is a 3D vector, representing the camera's translation.
+Then, a $3 \times 4$ extrinsic matrix $[R | t]$ converts 3D points from camera coordinate system $(x_c, y_c, z_c)$ to 3D points $(x, y, z)$ in world coordinate system:

-\paragraph{Pixel Coordiante System to World Coordinate System} Combining the previous 2 conversions in \autoref{eq:p2c} and \autoref{eq:c2w}, we can now convert 2D points from pixel-coordinate system to 3D points from world coordinate system using:
+{\em Pixel to World Coordinate System.} Combining the previous 2 conversions in \autoref{eq:p2c} and \autoref{eq:c2w} converts 2D points from a pixel coordinate system to 3D points in the world coordinate system:

-\paragraph{4 corners of a video frame in World Coordinate System} To convert the 4 corners of a video frame from pixel to world coordinates, we modify \autoref{eq:p2w} where we substitute $z_c$ with $d$, and $x_p$ and $y_p$ with actual pixel values representing the 4 corners of the video frame; $w$ and $h$ are the width and height in pixels of the video frame, and each of $B, C, D, E$ is a $3 \times 1$ vector representing its 3D location.
+{\em 4 corners of a video frame in the World Coordinate System.} To convert the 4 corners of a video frame from pixel to world coordinates, we modify \autoref{eq:p2w} where we substitute $z_c$ with $d$, and $x_p$ and $y_p$ with actual pixel values representing the 4 corners of the video frame; $w$ and $h$ are the width and height in pixels of the video frame, and each of $B, C, D, E$ is a $3 \times 1$ vector representing its 3D location.